Assertiveness Training in Addiction

 Assertiveness training is recommended for all sorts of people

 with all different life skill levels.
-But, assertiveness training
+But, assertiveness lessons

-Assertiveness training can help tool for people who are just
+Assertiveness can be a helpful tool for people who are just starting

-starting their journey down the recovery path from addiction and
+their journey down the recovery path from addiction and are struggling

-are struggling with various levels of denial and have a difficult
+with various levels of denial and have a difficult time claiming

 Many drug and alcohol rehab

-centers will offer assertiveness training to those in recovery
+centers will offer assertiveness classes to those in recovery

 as one technique that will help reduce stress and help the addict